dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 Other thoughts for the lesson: think about decisiveness.
 Choosing whether to go for a move or not, or to fake a move or not.

+### 2013-05-30

+As the previous week, revising things that Dion was teaching but from Piolho's perspective this time.

+*   Weight placement.
+Esquiva to one leg so that all of the weight is directly above it (don't twist the knee).
+Sinking on that knee while leaving the toes of the trailing foot on the ground leaves the greatest range of movement open.
+(If the weight is evenly distributed you have to shift it all in one direction to do anything.)

+    Two ways of doing this.
+Either sink directly on leg while moving the other leg "out" (as if stepping under a kick).
+Or stepping back with the leg which will hold your weight and letting it collapse down.
+In both situations one leg takes all the weight, but the difference is whether it is the leg which moves or the leg that remains static.

+    The direction of movement is also variable.
+With the weight on the static leg, moving forward allows you to esquiva under a kick or set up a rasteira.
+With the weight on the moving leg, moving forward is more like a cabecada while moving backward is a definite esquiva.

+    Thinking about these moves had a positive effect on my game I felt and on my reactivity.

+*   Cabecada.
+One exercise leaning head against partner's stomach, each leaning into the other similar to the chamada.
+Letting the bending person's head push the other around, keeping a straight back and neck.

+    The other exercise is a meia lua interrupted by a cabecada to the sternum.
+Things to concentrate on include *slighty* turning away from the kicking leg for protection, and getting a good solid connection and push on the centre of the chest.

+Sequence:

+Things brings together a lot of the elements from above.
+The kick interrupted by the cabecada, but this time Left receives the head with an esquiva, stepping back and down onto the back leg, then switching weight to the front leg to use back leg to kick.
+Right brings their back leg *in* so both legs are together then drops their weight to "esquiva through" underneath the rabo de arraia.
+(It is possible to step out to the side and come back in with the cabecada instead of going inside.)

+    Meia lua de frente / interrupt kick
+    Esquiva backwards  \ with cabecada
+    Rabo de arraia     / Esquiva
+                       \ Step inside (or cabecada)

+Done well this sequence has a nice sense of distance and elasticity though I always end up too close at the end when stepping inside, which negates the need for the cabecada but isn't so flexible or elegant.

+And the lyrics to a couple of songs.
+This first one can also be _Angoleiro sou eu_ instead of _Capoeira sou eu_.
+I don't know about the verses.

+| **Quem vem l&aacute;? --- Sou eu**
+|
+| Quem vem la?
+Sou eu
+| Quem vem la?
+Sou eu
+| Berimbau bateu
+| Capoeira sou eu

+Second song, again no verse lyrics, sorry...

+| **Bal&atilde;o subiu, bal&atilde;o desceu**
+|
+| Balao subiu
+| Balao desceu